ActianCorp/sqlalchemy-ingres/README.testsuite.md

 ### Requirements Class

-An important element in test case behavior is the Ingres connect `Requirements` class defined in requirements.py sub-classed from SuiteRequirements found in sqlalchemy.testing.requirements and that was added via PR [49](https://github.com/ActianCorp/sqlalchemy-ingres/pull/49).
+An important element in test case behavior is the Ingres connector `Requirements` class defined in requirements.py sub-classed from SuiteRequirements found in sqlalchemy.testing.requirements and that was added via PR [49](https://github.com/ActianCorp/sqlalchemy-ingres/pull/49).